Tutorial: Detect threats with Azure Sentinel Preview

 After you paste your query into the Set alert rule field, you can immediately see a simulation of the alert under Logic alert simulation so that you can gain understanding of how much data will be generated over a specific time interval for the alert you created.
 This will depend on what you set for Frequency and Threshold.
 If you see that on average, your alert will be triggered too frequently, you will want to set the number of results higher so that it's above your average baseline.

-The results of the alert rules can be seen in the Cases page, where you can triage, investigate cases, and remediate the threats.
+The results of the alert rules can be seen in the incidents page, where you can triage, investigate incidents, and remediate the threats.

-Manually run a playbook from inside the alert, by clicking View playbooks and then selecting a playbook to run.
+In addition, you can manually remediate an alert by running a playbook from inside the alert, by clicking View playbooks and then selecting a playbook to run.
+To learn how to create a new playbook or edit an existing one, see Working with playbooks in Azure Sentinel.

 In this tutorial, you learned how to get started detecting threats using Azure Sentinel.